 Some types of falsifying business records can carry a prison sentence of up to four years.
 The dollar amount is integral in determining the sentence as does the method by which the fraud was committed.

-While the burden to proof for a fraud case rests on the shoulders of the prosecution to ensure that it meets the five factors, fraud can still be a difficult case to defend and you need an attorney who is experienced in fraud cases.
+While the burden to proof for a fraud case rests on the shoulders of the prosecution to ensure that it meets the five factors, fraud can still be a difficult case to defend and you need a fraud attorney who is experienced in fraud cases.
 Some of the more common fraud defenses include:

 - Absence of intent to commit a crime – The successful prosecution of a fraud charge hinges on the fact that the defendant was aware that they were being deceptive or acted with the intention of deceiving.
 If the prosecution fails to prove intent, the charges will be thrown out.